sinabaghal/sinabaghal.github.io/_pages/VAEforHeston.md

 ### Random Walk

 To explore the generative capabilities of my Variational Autoencoder (VAE), I create a random walk in $$R^{\text{latent dim}}$$.
 This random walk is generated using Gaussian steps with their length re-scaled to $$dt=0.2$$.
 The resulting random walk serves as the input trajectory to the VAE.
-The GIF below displays a walk of size 500.

-**Make sure to click on the GIF if it doesn't display the animation.**
+The GIF below displays a walk of size 500. **Make sure to click on the GIF if it doesn't display the animation.**

-- Random Walk: Step 1 to 500

 ![](http://sinabaghal.github.io/images/part1.gif)